petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-the-server-administration-panel/configuring-external-services.md

 1. Check *Enabled* for Xuggler.

-   If Xuggler is not already installed, you'll be prompted to install it.
-Select the correct JAR for the OS, and click *Install*.
+1. (If Xuggler is not installed) Select the correct JAR for the OS, and click *Install*.

    Then, restart the server to apply changes.
-Once installed, you can return to the *External Services* tab to enable Xuggler.
+Once installed, return to the *External Services* tab to enable Xuggler.

    ![If Xuggler isn't installed, you'll be prompted to install it.](./configuring-external-services/images/02.png)